vgvishesh/vgvishesh.github.io/how-i-work.md

 ## My Process

-I work with small, growing teams to introduce AI in ways that are safe, measurable, and reversible.
+I work with teams that are exploring AI carefully to introduce AI in ways that are safe, measurable, and reversible.
 Here's how we typically proceed:

 ### Discovery Phase